 Start-ups need to pay attention to a variety of key tax issues arising out of their business.
 Without proper planning, founders can find themselves or their Startups liable for unintended and unanticipated taxes, fines, and penalties.
 They need to examine the regulatory and tax regimes of locations it plans to do business in.

 Compliance and its importance are often overlooked by many Startups.
 Many Startups do not maintain proper corporate and employee/HR-related documentation.
-This becomes problematic when they intend to raise funds from investors or get involved in claims or litigation with an employee or customers/ clients or regulatory body.
-Thus, there is a need for maintaining the proper records as there are number of legal requirements that needs to be fulfilled depending on the entity structure, and a law firm is best suited for this assignment.
+This becomes problematic when they intend to raise funds from investors or get involved in claims or litigation with an employee-customer/client or regulatory body.
+Thus, there is a need for maintaining the proper records as there are a number of legal requirements that need to be fulfilled depending on the entity structure, and a law firm is best suited for this assignment.

-It is extremely important for the sustainable development of any enterprise that the Start-up complies with authorized, secretarial, accounting, taxation, employee-related and other related compliances as the noncompliance is usually a levy of punitive fines on the Start-up.
+It is extremely important for the sustainable development of any enterprise that the Start-up complies with authorized, secretarial, accounting, taxation, employee-related, and other related compliances as noncompliance is usually a levy of punitive fines on the Start-up.

 8. Legal Counsel

 Start-up businesses often hire inexperienced legal counsel, including lawyers who are friends or relatives, or those who offer steep fee discounts.
 In doing so, the founders deny themselves the advice of experienced legal counsel who can help avoid many legal problems.

 In a misguided effort to save on expenses, they make their business vulnerable to legal issues.
 The founders should retain a firm that can handle some, if not many, of the areas of expertise listed above so as to provide continuity between the founders and their lawyers.